ingwinlu/pelican-toc/README.md

 This plugin generates a table of contents for pelican articles and pages, available for themes via `article.toc`.

-#Differences between pelican-toc and pelican-extract-toc
-`extract-toc` uses a markdown extension to generate a toc and then extract it via beautifulsoup.
-This extension generates the toc itself, removing the need to write `[ToC]` in your articles.
-Also there is a 'health' check on id's which should be generated via markdown.extensions.headerid per default, but somehow don't always end up in the output.

 #Usage
 ##requirements
 Beautifulsoup4 - install via `pip install beautifulsoup4`